Friday, 5 October

 It all started in 2007 when the bicycle-sharing service Vélib’ was introduced.
 The mayor’s office awarded a contract to the publicity firm JC Décaux to install electronic terminals every 300 metres (984 feet) around the city.
 Despite problems of damaged and vandalised cycles, Vélib’ quickly became almost as parisien as the proverbial baguette.
 Little did we know this was just the beginning.

-Next there was Autolib', electric car-sharing (legal trouble has put a brake on them recently).
+Next there was Autolib', electric car-sharing (legal trouble has put a brake on their operations recently).
 Last year, when Décaux’s contract ran out and was not renewed, competition in the bike-sharing industry flourished.
-In came lime-green Gobee, mellow-yellow Mobike, autumn-orange Ofo.
-The Velib’ concession was given to Smovengo and their bright green or teal blue bikes, built like tanks, joined the ranks.
+In came lime-green Gobee, autumn-orange Mobike, mellow-yellow Ofo.
+The Velib’ concession was given to Smovengo (who comes up with these names?) and their bright green or teal blue bikes, built like tanks, joined the ranks.

 Meanwhile all sorts of battery-powered conveyances began appearing.
 These include Segways, usually with tourists aboard...